bitcoin/bitcoin/depends/README.md

     BUILD_ID_SALT: Optional salt to use when generating build package ids

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcointalkcoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to talkcoin's configure.
 In this case, `--disable-wallet`.

 ### Additional targets